Our journal: Birds in Wales

 The back catalogue

 We have now digitised the archive of our journal to make its contents more widely available to its members and the wider public.
 An index of papers that have featured in the journal to date can be downloaded here.
 This index contains links to sections of the Biodiversity Heritage Library, where full texts of all papers more than two years old can be found and downloaded.
-Access to papers from the two most recent volumes of Birds in Wales is restricted to WOS members – these are available in the Members’ Area.

 Contributing to Birds in Wales